-Filing a car accident report with your police department can be done immediately after an accident, especially if there has been major damages and injuries.
+Filing a car accident report with your police department should be done as soon as possible after an accident, especially if there are major damages and injuries.
 Similar to filing car insurance claims, time limits for filing police reports vary by state.
-For example, Tennessee requires that police reports be filed within 20 days of an accident, while Louisiana requires police reports be filed immediately.
+For example, Tennessee requires that police reports be filed within 20 days of an accident, while Louisiana requires police reports to be filed immediately.
 Even if the at-fault driver has not been determined yet, it may be a good idea for all parties to file a police report.

-A car accident police report limit may vary by state.
-When you file an insurance claim, your insurer will likely ask for a formal police report.
+When you file an insurance claim, your insurer will likely ask for a copy of the police report.
 Therefore, getting it done sooner may make the claims process easier for you.

 Yes, if the vehicle was damaged or if you are filing a bodily injury claim, you will almost always need a formal police report.
 This helps the insurance company rule out foul play and establish fault.
 A police report is also required if you want to sue the other party involved for damages.